Local Property Tax (LPT) is an annual self-assessed tax charged on the current market value of all residential properties in the State.

 •Holders of a life-interest in a residential property.

 •Persons with a long-term right of residence (for life or for 20 years or more) that entitles them to exclude any other person from the property.

 •Personal representatives of a deceased owner (e.g. executor/administrator of an estate). •Trustees, where a property is held in a trust.

 •Where none of the above categories of liable person applies, the person who occupies, or receives rent from, the property is the liable person.

-The Revenue have stated that LPT is a self-assessed tax, and if you are liable to pay you must complete and submit the Return, calculate the liability and pay any tax due.
-Property owners should note that the LPT tax is not deductible from rental income when calculating profit for income tax purposes at the end of the year.
+The Revenue Commissioners have stated that LPT is a self-assessed tax, and if you are liable to pay you must complete and submit the Return, calculate the liability and pay any tax due.
+Property owners should note that LPT is not deductible from rental income when calculating profit for income tax purposes at the end of the year.